Latest Posts

 6. Specific Food Choices

-Since the northern caiman lizard is adapted to life both on land and water, they do have more options as far as their diet goes.
-However, their main and favourite food source is snails.
-They use their powerful jaws to break the snails’ shell, and then consume the rest.
-They are known to occasionally also hunt for other invertebrates such as insects and crab.
-Occasionally they may go after larger animals such as fish, rodents and amphibians.
+Since the northern caiman lizard is adapted to live both on land and water, they do have more options as far as their diet goes.
+However, their main and favorite food source is snails.
+They use their powerful jaws to break the snails’ shells, and then consume the rest.
+They are known to occasionally also hunt for other invertebrates such as insects and crabs.
+Occasionally they may go after larger animals such as fish, rodents, and amphibians.

 7. Few Predators